-After three business days of signing the contract, the annual cost of registration is non-refundable.
-This fee is \$25 per student for school year.
-Previous students planning to attend classes during the next school year must register and pay the fee of \$25.
+After three business days of signing the contract, the sessional cost of registration is non-refundable.
+This fee is \$35.00 per student per session.
 Tuition for each course is \$100.
-Students who desire to audit (take a course for informational purposes only), there will not be a certificate of completion issued.)
-The auditing student is required to pay a registration fee of \$25.00 an a \$50.00 auditing fee per course or courses.
+For students who desire to audit (non-graded and not for credit) a class, there will not be a class report given.
+The auditing student is required to pay a registration fee of \$35.00 and a \$50.00 auditing fee per course.
 After three business days the registration fee is non refundable.

 "All tuition and fees paid by applicant shall be refunded if the applicant is rejected by the school before enrollment.
-An applicant fee of not more than \$25.00 may be retained by the school if the applicant is denied.
+An applicant fee of not more than \$35.00 may be retained by the school if the applicant is denied.
 All tuition and fees paid by the applicant shall be refunded if requested within three business days after signing a contract with the school.
 All refunds shall be returned within 30 days."